goharShoukat/spacex-missions-cra-v2/CODING_CHALLENGE.md

  Display data from the SpaceX history endpoint
   - Setup history store
   - Create historycard component
-  - Display response on /history page
+  - Display response on /history page by dispatching action to retrieve history data and set on store
+  - Typescript support for react app